 Professor Jones received her B.A. in Philosophy and German from St. John's College, Oxford University, and her MA and PhD in Philosophy and Literature from the University of Warwick.
 Her teaching and research interests include key thinkers and themes in continental and feminist philosophy (such as Kant, Nietzsche, Lyotard, and Irigaray; self and body, the sublime, sexual difference).
 She is interested in working with art and literature to explore philosophical questions and in the intersection of feminist philosophy with perspectives from queer theory, transnational feminisms, critical philosophies of race, and decolonial theory.
 Her current research takes Kant's essays on the Lisbon earthquake of 1755 as a prompt for re-interrogating human beings' relations to materiality, natality, and difference.

-Dr. Jones is a member of the Executive Committee for the Luce Irigaray Circle http://www.irigaray.org
+Dr. Jones is a member of the Executive Committees for the Luce Irigaray Circle: http://www.irigaray.org

 She currently serves as a 'Member at Large' for the International Association for Environmental Philosophy (IAEP).
 See the IAEP Executive Committee Statement of Support for Black Lives Matter here: https://environmentalphilosophy.org/

 'Dissonance, Resistance, and Perspectival Pedagogies,' in Dissonant Methods: Undoing Discipline in the Humanities Classroom, eds Ada S. Jaarsma and Kit Dobson (University of Alberta Press, 2020).